 Nah, just me. ;-)

-Like most informed modern people you surely know that some years ago a teenager became millionaire by “creating” the so called Social Network Service, where you can publish content and be contacted.
-Tell me, what do you think decades ago web and email servers were invented for?
+As a modern and well-informed person that you surely are, you know that, some years ago, a teenager got rich supposedly “creating” the so-called social networking service, where you can publish content and be contacted.
+Now, why do you think web and email servers were invented decades ago?
 To bake pizza?

-Finally, if starting with a single personal web page (i.e. picture + curriculum) using some of the hundred of WYSIWYG editors you have out there takes you more than twenty minutes is because you're not really interested.
-That's exactly what it took me years ago, being still a total ignorant in the matter, to write and upload my first web site using the old Netscape browser's composer (currently SeaMonkey.)
-There are hundred of editors alike, where editing a web page is as simple as editing a letter on any word processor.
-However, while this kind of applications are well suited for the case I'm describing (a simple starting novice web site) they're not recommended for rich functional or stylish sites, in this case you should think about getting professional help.
-Take in care that most of the functionality you see lately included in web sites does nothing really useful but eating resources (RAM, CPU, bandwidth,) slowing down page loading and, if that weren't enough, adding security issues.
-You may ask why everybody does that, well, you know how people are, instead of pondering whys and wherefores and choose the best deal according to their own conclusions they limit themselves to follow the cattle.
-Against logic they don't look for originality for their personal web sites, on the contrary, they're very afraid of being judged wrong by others if it looks different in any way or lacks any of the useless trendy features included by the rest.
-By other hand, most of those who sell web pages design and programming are barely more skilled than final users, they just use a bit more complex WYSIWYG applications.
+Then, you can start with a single personal web page (eg picture + curriculum), there are hundreds of graphical applications where creating and editing a web page is as simple as editing a letter in any word processor; many years ago, when I was still totally ignorant in the matter, it only took me twenty minutes to write and upload my first web site using the old Netscape browser's composer (currently SeaMonkey,) if it takes you longer is because you're not really interested.
+It's true that while these applications are good for a simple web site, they're not for complex ones in terms of functionality and style, in this case you should think about getting professional help.
+Keep in mind that most of the features you see lately included in websites don't do anything really useful, they only eat resources (RAM, CPU, bandwidth,) slowing down page loading and, if that weren't enough, adding security problems.
+You may wonder why everybody does that, well, you know how people go through life, instead of pondering whys and wherefores and choose the best deal according to their own conclusions they limit themselves to follow the cattle, against logic, they don't look for originality, on the contrary, they're very afraid of being judged wrong by others if their sites look different in any way or lack any of the useless trendy features they see the rest use.
+On the other hand, most of those who sell web design and programming services are barely more skilled than end users, they have no idea how to write code, they just use a little more complex WYSIWYG applications.
 That's why you see the world wide web populated by clones, bloated with garbage code inside.

 So, please, help improve the world (or at least to slow down its